intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 interoperability in this environment is often colloquially referred to as aiming to be "bug for bug compatible".

-For example, TLS demonstrates the effect of bugs.
-In TLS {{?TLS=RFC5246}}
-extensions use a tag-length-value format, and they can be added to messages in any order.
+For example, in TLS {{?TLS=RFC5246}} extensions use a tag-length-value format, and they can be added to messages in any order.
 However, some server implementations terminate connections if they encounter a TLS ClientHello message that ends with an empty extension.
 To maintain interoperability, client implementations are required to be aware of this bug and ensure that a ClientHello message ends in a non-empty extension.

 The original JSON specification {{?JSON=RFC4627}} demonstrates the effect of specification shortcomings.
 RFC 4627 omitted critical details on a range of key